Okaji no Kata: Biography

 Okaji no kata was of relatively unknown origin.
 She was either Ōta Yasusuke's adopted daughter, Tōyama Naokage's daughter, or Edo Shigemichi's daughter.
 There are also tales that say she shared a brother-sister relationship with Dōkan.
-Various theories state that she could have been Tōyama Tsunakage's daughter or younger sister.
+Various theories state that she could have been Tōyama Tsunakage's daughter or youngest sister.

 Many people believe that Ieyasu met Okaji around the time he first settled in Edo.
 Due to her status as his concubine, her age when they met is not recorded but some historians postulate that she could have been in her early teens.
 The two met due to her older brother reaching a higher status.

 She was admired by Tenkai, a Buddhist monk and political advisor from Ieyasu.
 He then recognized Okatsu's intelligence and recommended her to Ieyasu.
 Ieyasu was pleased with her charming wit and fell in love with her quickly.
 She was going to marry Matsudaira Masatsuna (Ieyasu's son) but the arrangement was cancelled after she became pregnant.

 Okaji's life is based on several tales and theories.
 It is said that she was loved by Ieyasu and his retainers.
 There is a story that says that Ieyasu spontaneously asked his subjects what was the most delicious food.
 While everyone present gave their own answers, Ieyasu turned to Okaji and asked for her answer.
 She quaintly said salt and, when pressed for why she chose it, responded, "It seasons the taste to any meal."
 Ieyasu then asked what was the worst tasting food and she gave the same answer.
 Her explanation was "Because too much salt can simply ruin a meal."
 Her answers pleased her audience and lightened the mood of their gathering.